zholmquist/RPSTPasswordManagementAppService/README.md

 RPSTPasswordApp
 ========
 Riposte, an App.net client launched with the cleaver ability to launch 1Password from inside their app.
+The code was open sourced by the Riposte Team to allow other apps the ability to quickly do the same.

 Usage
 ========